Mama Mantra: Let Your Kids Fail

 I think the growing trend of not allowing our kids to fail has had a negative effect on our children’s mental health.

-We have a big responsibility as parents to not smooth over failures, but instead, to talk about them and healthily work through them.
+We have a big responsibility as parents not to smooth over failures, but instead to talk about them and work through them in a healthy way.

 As a kid, I never participated in sports, and while I learned how to fail in a lot of other ways (like not getting the part I auditioned for at the local community theater), I truly feel that learning to push through failure is one of the best things that sports have taught our kids.

-In team sports, it can be easy to let our kids blame a loss on teammates or coaches, and this is where it’s up to us as parents to step in and have an authentic conversation.
+In team sports, it’s easy to let our kids blame a loss on teammates or coaches, and that is where it’s up to us as parents to step in and have an authentic conversation.

 “You’re probably right.
 I understand why you’re upset.
 You have teammates that could have done things differently…but that’s out of your control.
 Let’s talk about what you did well and what you can do better next time.”

-In wrestling, we’ve had times when a questionable call from a ref has resulted in a tough loss.
+In wrestling, we’ve had times when a questionable call by a ref has led to a tough loss.

 As parents, our response is always the same.